francescozoccheddu/SerialMonitor/README.md

 and save it to
 *output.txt* and *outputCopy.txt* files
 <pre>
-python ./serialmonitor.py -p COM3 -f "%i" -of output.txt -of outputCopy.txt
+python ./serialmonitor.py -p COM3 -f "%d" -of output.txt -of outputCopy.txt
 </pre>
 ### Formatting examples
 Format the alphabet